Pellet vs Gas Smokers (7 Biggest Differences)

 Most pellet smokers are priced in thousands, which is a huge initial investment.
 But at the same time, they last for years, and you get what you’re paying for.

-Pellet machines operate on burning wood pellets, and a 20-pound bag of wood pellets costs about $20-$30 and could last about 8 hours.
+Pellet machines burn wood pellets.
+A 20-pound bag costs $20-$30 and lasts about 8 hours.

 On top of that, they operate on electricity which heats the pellets.
-So, in addition to the pellet costs, the overall operating costs also depend on how much electricity is consumed.
+So, the operating costs depend on the pellet costs and the electricity used.

 On the other hand, a gas grill operates on fuel.
 Typically, a gas cylinder costs $30 and gives you 20 hours of cooking time on most gas grill models.